fakero0t/game_city/assets/fonts/FONTS_README.txt

-REQUIRED FONTS FOR VOCAB CAT THEME
+REQUIRED FONTS FOR VOCAB ZOO THEME

 This theme requires two font families to be placed in this directory: